 Cathy Lanteri, MD, FAPA, CPDC

-AB is a 42 year old surgeon who was feeling burned out.
+AB is a 32 year old surgeon who was feeling burned out.
 He focused on high productivity to create financial stability for his family, but his work schedule left him isolated and worn out.
 He was impatient with his staff and irritable with his patients.

 AB stepped back to look at the balance in his life and found he was overlooking time for relaxation and hobbies.
 He remembered the great pleasure he found in music.
 He gave this up several years ago when building his practice.
 AB realized how much he missed the enjoyment music brought him.
-He changed his work schedule to allow time to resume playing the guitar.
+He changed his work schedule to allow time to resume creating music.
 His new clarity about what was important in his life also helped him identify a chronic stress in his practice.
 It was caused by an employee who repeatedly challenged his authority.
 He spoke with the employee, setting clear expectations for her behavior.
-When she continued to undermine him, she was fired.
+When she continued to undermine him, she was terminated.
 He now enjoys surgery, working with his staff, and looks forward to playing his music and spending time with his family.